openlibhums/janeway/docs/source/manager/review/index.rst

 - Review Guidelines
     - A set of generic review guidelines that a reviewer should follow.
 - Default Review Visibility
-    - Either Open, Blind or Double Blind, this is the default information visibility for a review assignment.
-If open, authors can see reviewers and vice versa, if blind reviewers can see authors, if double blind neither can see information on the other.
-When using double blind the editor must ensure the manuscript files are anonymous.
+    - Either Open, Anonymous or Double Anonymous, this is the default information visibility for a review assignment.
+If open, authors can see reviewers and vice versa, if single anonymous reviewers can see authors, if double anonymous neither can see information on the other.
+When using double anonymous review, the editor must ensure the manuscript files are anonymous.
 - Default Review Days
     - The default number of days a reviewer is given, this is used to then control reminders.
 This field is set to 56 days (8 weeks) initially.
 The due date can be changed on a per review basis.
 - One Click Access